 This chapter explains how to download images from the camera to your personal computer, gives an overview of the software in the EOS DIGITAL Solution Disk (CD-ROM) provided with the camera, and explains how to install the software on your personal computer.
-It also explains how to view the PDF files on the Software Instruction Manual CD-ROM.
+It also explains how to view the Software Instruction Manuals.

-EOS DIGITAL Solution Disk (Software)
+EOS DIGITAL Solution Disk (Software/Software Instruction Manuals)